DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-SamSamson987/README.md

       • Set

-         - is an unordered collection of objects
+         - Is an unordered collection of objects

             a.)Set Difference